 In 1990, Asea Brown Boveri (ABB Group) acquired CE.
 Part of purchase agreement included ABB taking responsibility for the influx of asbestos-related lawsuits against CE.
 Although CE had already discontinued using asbestos when ABB bought the company, the legal claims continued to grow, which eventually compelled ABB to file Chapter 11 bankruptcy.

 Combustion Engineering Lawsuits

-By 2002, CE had 111,000 asbestos-related claims filed after numerous employees and contractor developed life-threatening illnesses from working around the company’s products.
-By 2004, ABB settled around 94,000.
-However, ABB was still close to disintegrating due the huge amount of asbestos-related lawsuits still remaining.
+By 2002, CE had 111,000 asbestos-related claims filed after employees and contractor developed deadly illnesses from working around the company’s products.
+By 2004, ABB settled around 94,000 of the cases.
+However, ABB was still close to business failure due the large amount of pending asbestos-related lawsuits.

 In addition to the asbestos trust fund, ABB also offered company stock and cash as forms of compensation.
 Around $350 million in company stock and cash payments were made from 200-2009.